Housing and Community Development Commission (HCDC)

 - Ray Rose

 Review recommendations from Advisory and Recommendation Committees to ensure compliance with regulations and consistency with available funding, and make recommendations to the full Commission regarding such matters.

 Hear and render judgment on formal appeals (as outlined in the Citizen Participation Plan) of any decisions made by the staff or Commission in regard to its programs or policies.
 The decision of the Executive Committee shall be final.

-Assign Commissioners to an Application Review Committee.
+Assign Commissioners to an Advisory and Recommendation Committee.

 Assist in the development of plans for informational and/or educational presentations to the full Commission.

 Meetings are held as needed, on the 2nd Wednesday of the month at 2:30 PM on the 10th floor of the County Administration Building in Waukegan, with occasional meetings at the Central Permit Facility in Libertyville (please see schedule).
 Two other meetings are held at the end of the calendar year to hear appeals and to review the work of the Advisory and Recommendation Committees (see below).

 There are four Advisory and Recommendation Committees; 1) Public Infrastructure ARC, 2) Housing ARC, 3) Public Services ARC and 4) Homeless Assistance ARC.
 The ARC membership is as follows:

 - Review applications or requests for funding.

 Make recommendations of projects to be funded to the Executive Committee.